mkeutgen/estimrockcomp/README.md

 $$ blr(x_1,\dots,x_D) = [logit(x_1),\dots,logit(x_D)] $$

 And it maps a vector of chemical analysis living in $\mathbb{H}^D$ to the $D$ dimensional real space $\mathbb{R}^D$.

 ## How to replicate our work

 ## How to implement our methods in your own results

+The optimized blr mean estimator is implemented in the first algorithm file (algo1_data_acquisition_process.R).
+The "optimizing.blr.mean"" is the function which computes the optimized blr mean estimate of a set of chemical analyses.

+We suggest to use this function to estimate the mean of a set of chemical analyses constrained to the hypercube.

 ## Structure of the repository